Shaun-Wong/GSSDAF/README.md

-# The code is coming soon
+# The code for GSSDAF